GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ## Use cases {: #use-cases }

-The following sections demonstrate some common use cases for the SidePanel API.
+The following sections demonstrate some common use cases for the Side Panel API.
 See [Extension samples](#examples) for complete extension examples.

 ### Display the same side panel on every site {: #every-site }